libwasm/libwasm/doc/libwasm.md

 The constructor takes an input stream as parameter.
 The webassembly text will be read from that input stream.
 This allows to read from a file or a string.

+The constructor will create the internal structure known as the backbone.

 #### The *isGood* method.
 Once the *Assembler* is instantiated, the *isGood* method returns true if the input stream was successfuly read, false otherwise.

-#### The *parse* method.
-The *parse* method parses the data read from the input stream and creates an intermediate structure known as the backbone.

 #### The *generate* method.